vicapow/secret-hitler/feedback.md

-* need to tell players who the ticket is
+* Might be cool to show history
-* no response about what happened.
+* Don’t allow change name
-* "discard" UI is confusing.
+* Interface should show circle made order obvious
-* might be cool to show history
+* Change their seating arrangement to make circle ⭕️
-* show user that they voted
+* It’s time to vote!